 - Pokémon FireRed & LeafGreen do this with a recap of what you did every time you load your file.
 One can press the Start button to skip the recaps, thankfully.

 - As of Pokémon Black and White, message boxes for weather ("Rain continues to fall", etc.) appear only once. "'X 'mon was buffeted by the Sandstorm", however, wasn't removed.

-- This is especially bad during the longer cutscenes that have one or two breaches so you can save between them.
+This is especially bad during the longer cutscenes that have one or two breaches so you can save between them.
 The game assumes that you saved at each break and forgot all that happened.
-Kind of hilarious you see your partner reminisce about what happened a few seconds ago in a black-and-white flashback.
+Kind of hilarious when you see your partner reminisce about what happened a few seconds ago in a black-and-white flashback.